Maximum efficiency of absorption refrigerators at arbitrary cooling power: Low-dissipation simultaneous CARs

 In Fig.~\ref{fig:COP}, we plot the MEGP for CARs~\eqref{final-COP-abso-refri} as a function of $\delta R_{\rm s}$ for different values of $\tilde{P}^*$, $\Sigma_{\rm e}$, and $\Sigma_{\rm r}$.
-The upper bounds~\eqref{ultimate-bounds} for MEGP for fixed reduced power $\tilde{P}^*$, depicted for $\tilde{P}^*=1$ (upper pink line) and $\tilde{P}^*\ge 1/\varepsilon_+^*$ (lower pink line), indeed bound the MEGP obtained for arbitrary values of ratios of irreversibility parameters $\Sigma_{\rm e}$ and $\Sigma_{\rm r}$, and smaller values of $\tilde{P}^*$.
+The upper bounds~\eqref{ultimate-bounds} for MEGP for fixed reduced power $\tilde{P}^*$ are depicted for $\tilde{P}^*=1$ (upper pink line) and $\tilde{P}^*\ge 1/\varepsilon_+^*$ (lower pink line).
+They indeed bound the MEGP obtained for arbitrary values of ratios of irreversibility parameters $\Sigma_{\rm e}$ and $\Sigma_{\rm r}$, and values of $\tilde{P}^*$ smaller than those chosen to plot the individual curves.
 The ultimate upper bound on MEGP~\eqref{extremely-ultimate-bounds} is depicted by the uppermost black solid line.
 According to the figure, the MEGP $\psi^{\rm opt}$ exhibits a fast nonlinear increase with decreasing power near $\delta R_{\rm s}\to 0$ unless $\tilde{P}^*\to\infty$.
 Only then this increase is linear, in agreement with our discussion below Eq.~\eqref{large-sigma-re-psi}.
 In order to check our analytical results, we also calculated the MEGP for simultaneous LD CARs by a direct brute-force numerical optimization of COP~\eqref{efficiency}.
 The figure shows that the obtained numerical results (symbols) perfectly overlap with our analytical predictions (lines).

 In Fig.~\ref{fig:Corresponding-parameters}, we show the characteristics of the heat engine and refrigerator corresponding to the MEGP of the CAR with $\Sigma_{\rm r}=\Sigma_{\rm e}=1$, depicted in Fig.~\ref{fig:COP}.
 For $\tilde{P}^*\to 0$, Eqs.~\eqref{third-relation}-\eqref{rsx-rx} imply that $\delta R=-1$, $\varepsilon^{\rm opt}=\varepsilon_{\rm C}$, and $\delta P=\delta R_{\rm s}$.
 Similarly, for $\tilde{P}^*\to \infty$ it follows that $\delta R=\delta R_{\rm s}$, $\delta P=-1$, and $\eta^{\rm opt}=\eta_{\rm C}$.
 When the refrigerator works at the Carnot COP $\varepsilon_{\rm C}$, the dimensionless refrigeration cycle duration $\tau_{\rm r}^{\rm opt}$ diverges and we have $N_{\rm e}/N_{\rm r}\to\infty$, i.e. within one full CAR cycle, there is infinitely more engine cycles than refrigeration cycles.
 An opposite situation occurs when the engine works at Carnot efficiency.